Pupil Premium

 FUNDING ALLOCATION

-Our pupil premium allocation for 2022-2023 is £12,465.
-Funding this year will be used to provide access to enrichment activities, as well as after school clubs.
-Teacher led interventions for writing, maths, reading, phonics and spelling have been planned for identified pupils and we have also planned to continue to run some social emotional well-being sessions for small groups of pupils; some of the funding will be used to purchase additional resources in this area and also to access training for members of staff.
+In 2024-2025 we received £34,704 pupil premium funding grant.
+This was used to provide access to enrichment activities, as well as after school clubs.
+Teacher led interventions for writing, maths, reading, phonics and spelling have been planned for identified pupils and we have also planned to continue to run more social emotional well-being sessions for small groups of pupils and individuals.
+Some of the funding will be used to purchase additional resources in this area and also to access training for members of staff - ELSA training and Understanding and Responding to Developmental Training for all staff.